 The Academy has developed and adopted policies, in consultation with parents/guardians, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The Academy will directly notify parents/guardians of these policies at least annually at the start of each school year and after any substantive changes.
 The Academy will also directly notify, such as through U.S. mail or email, parents/guardians of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent/guardian to opt his or her student out of participation of the specific activity or survey.
 The Academy will make this notification to parents/guardians at the beginning of the school year if the Academy has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities scheduled after the school year starts, parents/guardians will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to review any pertinent surveys.
+For surveys and activities scheduled after the school year starts, parents/guardians will be provided reasonable notification of the planned activities and surveys listed below and be provided an opportunity to opt their student out of such activities and surveys.
+Parents/guardians will also be provided an opportunity to review any pertinent surveys.
 Following is a list of the specific activities and surveys covered under this requirement: